OIT-ADS-Web/vivoupdater/README.md

 # vivoupdater

-Vivoupdater subscribes to a Redis channel containing recently loaded Vivo triples.
+Vivoupdater subscribes to a Redis channel (or Kafka Topic) containing recently loaded Vivo triples.
 It will post into both Vivo and Vivo Widgets to trigger selective re-indexing of relevant people and organizations.

 ##Dependencies

-Dependencies are managed with [Glide](https://github.com/Masterminds/glide)
+Dependencies are managed with Go Modules

 To get started:

      go get github.com/OIT-ADS-Web/vivoupdater
      cd $GOPATH/src/github.com/OIT-ADS-Web/vivoupdater
-     glide up
      go install github.com/OIT-ADS-Web/vivoupdater...

 This will create $GOPATH/bin/vivo_indexer

 ##Configuration

 The following environment variables are used to control behavior:

+### REDIS... (if Redis enabled)

 ### REDIS_URL
   the URL of the redis channel (redis:0000)

 ### REDIS_CHANNEL